 Essential items to carry: Your phone is probably your best tool for getting “un-lost.”
 But to keep out of trouble when you’re someone with no mobile reception or when your battery is running low, always carry these essential items with you: a local map, phrasebook, universal power adapter, and fully charged powerbank.
 Keep enough cash in the local currency on you for a cab or bus ride as well.

-Learn a little of the local lingo: Obviously, actually learning a few key words and phrases in the local language wouldn’t hurt either.
+Learn a little of the local lingo: It’s rather obvious, but actually learning a few key words and phrases in the local language (even before you start looking for deals on last minute flights) could be a lifesaver.
 Furthermore, it’s also wise to know where and how to get in touch with the nearest consulate or embassy for your nationality and to be aware of the location of nearby police stations.

 Carry the business card of your hotel or a business near you: If you’re staying at a hotel, always take a few of its business cards with you when you go out — and double check that the cards have the name, address, and phone number of the hotel.
 These may prove especially useful if you can’t speak the local language or you’re somewhere with a different alphabet than you’re able to read.
 If you’re not staying in a hotel, grab a card (or maybe a takeout menu) from a local restaurant or some other business near your accommodation.